Disclosure: Your support helps keep our site running! We earn referral fees for some of the products & services we recommend. Learn more

 What Is ESPN Plus?

-ESPN+ is a live sports streaming service.
-It ended 2021 with 17 million subscribers, after starting in 2018.
-It is designed to replace much of what had been available through WatchESPN and ESPN3.
+ESPN+ is a live sports streaming service that started in 2018 and has amassed over 24 million subscribers as of 2024.
+It was designed to replace much of what had been available through WatchESPN and ESPN3.

-For most prospective subscribers, it should be thought of as a service to accompany access to ESPN, ESPN2, ESPNU, ESPNews, and related channels that have been garnered through other means.
+For most prospective subscribers, it should be considered a service to accompany access to ESPN, ESPN2, ESPNU, ESPNews, and related channels garnered through other means.

 What Is ESPN Plus Not?

-It is important to note that ESPN+ is not the same as SEC Network+.
-The latter is similar in that it offers streaming-only access to SEC sports events that are not available on the SEC Network television channel or a different channel.
-However, it is different in that you cannot subscribe to SEC Network+.
+It is important to note that ESPN+ is different from SEC Network+.
+The latter is similar in that it offers streaming-only access to SEC sports events that are unavailable on the SEC Network television or a different channel.
+However, it is different because you cannot subscribe to SEC Network+.

-You must have already subscribed to a streaming service or cable or satellite provider that offers you SEC Network in order to get SECN+.
-With that said, some sports events are available through both ESPN+ and SECN+.
+To get SECN+, you must have already subscribed to a streaming service, cable, or satellite provider that offers SEC Network.
+That said, some sports events are available through both ESPN+ and SECN+.

-ESPN+ is also not ESPN3, which offers streaming access to sports events as well.
-The difference is that ESPN3 comes with a cable, satellite, or streaming provider that offers access to it.
+ESPN+ is also not ESPN3, which offers streaming access to sports events.
+The difference is that ESPN3 has a cable, satellite, or streaming provider that offers access.

-What is available on ESPN3 varies but includes some live games that are also being broadcast on ABC and ESPN.
-It also offers exclusive access to other contests, college sports events in particular.
-But what is exclusively available through ESPN3 is a small fraction of what is exclusively offered by ESPN+.
+What is available on ESPN3 varies but includes some live games broadcast on ABC and ESPN.
+It also offers exclusive access to other contests, such as college sports events.
+However, what is exclusively available through ESPN3 is a small fraction of what is exclusively offered by ESPN+.

-Another thing that ESPN+ is not is WatchESPN, which was eliminated in 2019.
+Another thing that ESPN+ is not is WatchESPN, which ended in 2019.
 It had been a way for cable and satellite subscribers to stream games shown on ESPN-related channels and offered by ESPN3.

 ESPN+ Content

-Most content that ESPN+ offers is exclusive, meaning that it will not also be available on ABC, ESPN, ESPN2, ESPNU, or related channels.
+Most of ESPN+’s content is exclusive, meaning it will not also be available on ABC, ESPN, ESPN2, ESPNU, or related channels.
 However, there are some exceptions.
-The most noteworthy one is ESPN+ subscribers being able to watch Monday Night Football games through it.
+The most noteworthy one is that ESPN+ subscribers can watch Monday Night Football games through it.

-Of course, ESPN+’s live sports coverage is what attracts most to its service, but it also features access to a number of ESPN-related non-live-event offerings, such as the 30 for 30 documentaries.
+Of course, ESPN+’s live sports coverage attracts most users, but it also features access to several ESPN-related non-live-event offerings, such as the 30 for 30 documentaries.

 Sign Up for ESPN+ Now!